Alcohol and drugs policy

 The VGC Group requires that no one engaged by VGC shall:

-- be in possession of drugs of abuse in the work place
+- be in possession of or consume alcohol or illegal drugs of abuse in the work place

-All people engaged by VGC are made aware through the briefing process that they must inform their VGC supervisor or manager if they are taking any prescribed or over-the-counter medication that could affect their safety and or the safety of others.
+All people engaged by VGC are made aware through the briefing process that they must inform their VGC line manager if they are taking any prescribed or over-the-counter medication that could affect their safety, and, or the safety of others.